 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) test; (2) essay; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) individual assignment portfolio; (2) in-class quizzes; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Contact hours